Trip Summary and Itinerary Map

 Day 1: Reykjavik, Iceland

-After making your own way to Reykjavik pier, embark the Greg Mortimer in the late afternoon.
+After making your own way to Reykjavik pier, embark your vessel in the late afternoon.

 Nearby Hornstrandir nature reserve is a peninsula accessible only by boat or by foot and inhabited by Arctic foxes, seals, birds and the occasional hiker.
 There is a planned Zodiac cruise along the shoreline of Hornstrandir nature reserve and attempted landing, subject to approval by the park ranger.